psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ### 7.3 Reliance on user to confirm binding messages

-Depending on the hint used to identify the user and the Client's Customer authentication processes, it may be possible for a fraudster to start a [CIBA] flow at the same time as a genuine flow but using the genuine user’s identifier.
-If the scope of access requested and the Client are the same then the only way to ensure that a user is authorizing the correct transaction is for the user to compare the binding messages.
-If this risk is deemed unacceptable then implementers should consider alternative mechanisms to verify binding messages.
+Depending on the hint used to identify the user and the Client's user authentication processes, it may be possible for a fraudster to start a malicious [CIBA] flow at the same time as a genuine flow, with both flows using the genuine user’s identifier.
+If the scope of access requested is similar then the only way to ensure that a user is authorizing the correct transaction is for the user to compare the binding messages on the Authentication and Consumption devices.

+If this risk is deemed unacceptable then implementers should either consider alternative mechanisms of verifying the binding message (e.g. conveying it to the Authentication device via a QR code), or use ephemeral user identifiers generated on the Authentication device.

 ### 7.4 Loss of fraud markers to OpenID provider